charlesbrandt/public/code/version_control/git.md

 ### Resoving a conflict

 If you try to pull in changes to a file you've modified locally, Git does not try to do the merge.
 You can check in your changes, but then that results in a branch merge.
-Maybe that's ideal.

-You can also use stash to hide your changes.
+You can also use stash to move your local changes to the side while you pull in changes from remote.

     git stash